delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 + A %AppData%\DelphiDabbler\CodeSnip.4 folder is also created.
 This is used to hold a file that stores per-user configuration data.
 A "UserDatabase" sub- folder is used to store any user defined snippets.
 This happens only for the user installing the program.
-Other users will have default folders and config files created when they first run CodeSnip.
+Other users will have different default folders and config files created when they first run CodeSnip.

 Downloading the Database